-The Audit Committee currently consists of Brian E. Bayley, Timothy Collins and Michael A. Thackray, Q.C.
-Brian E. Bayley is the Chair of the Audit Committee.
-All members of the Audit Committee are considered independent and financially literate.
+The Audit Committee currently consists of Brian E. Bayley, Timothy Collins and Michael A. Thackray and Brian E. Bayley is the Chair of the Audit Committee.
+Timothy Collins and Michael Thackray are considered independent and all members of the Audit Committee are financially literate.
+Following the Meeting, it is anticipated that the Audit Committee will consist of Ted Fostey, Timothy Collins and Michael A. Thackray with Ted Fostey as the Chair of the Audit Committee.